Skip to main content

 So what was the process we followed so far to effectively fuzz for correctness?

 One important thing to note was some of our changes affected the expectations of the fuzzer, like changing inputs from Unicode to only allowed characters.
-If the target can receive Unicode, it should probably be tested so we know what will happen in the weird cases.
+But changing expectations doesn’t change the requirements for the code under test.

 The speed of your fuzzer is critical to its effectiveness, because fuzzers’ primary value is that they can try millions of inputs.
 This doesn’t mean we should remove property testing or slightly involved checks, we just have to understand what we’re testing and keep an eye on speed.

-The only other thing I’ll say about fuzzing effectiveness is that if we’re just throwing random strings at something that has strong expectations of input structure, the vast majority of inputs will likely be discarded by the parsing layer.
-If we were depict the state space, it would be something like the image below, but with much larger reductions at each step.
+For example, if we’re just throwing random strings at something that has strong expectations of input structure, the vast majority of inputs will likely be discarded by the parsing layer.

 Diagram describing how valid expressions are a small subset of ASCII which is a small subset of unicode

-When dealing with a target like that, it might be worth having a second harness that leverages FuzzedDataProvider or something similar to only generate inputs that are considered valid.
+In this case it might be worth having a second harness that leverages FuzzedDataProvider or something similar to only generate inputs that are considered valid.

-One benefit of building out property testing is that we end up with a good approximation of a spec.
+The last benefit of building out property testing is that we end up with a good approximation of a spec, which could also help make our LLM prompts more effective in generating correct code.

 In my limited testing, just giving an LLM a detailed spec isn’t enough to get the current models to write code that perfectly meets the requirements, but in the future this could be a real possibility.